![]() Tutorial |

 Constructions can be modified applying geometrical transformations in a graphical direct manipulation interface, and the constraints, imposed to the figure during the construction, are preserved.

 The system is object-oriented and has a built-in geometry knowledge base.
-Geometric relationships and constraints are specified by messages exchange.

 The knowledge base is incremental: users can add their constructions, both as new geometrical objects and as new functions to be applied to existing objects.